BlayneAyersman/Percolation_Simulation/README.md

 Given a composite system comprised of randomly distributed insulating and metallic materials, what fraction of the materials need to be metallic so that the composite system is an electrical conductor?
 Given a porous landscape with water on the surface (or oil below), under what conditions will the water be able to drain through to the bottom (or the oil to rise through to the surface)?
 Scientists have been able to model such situations using an abstract process known as percolation.

 ## The Model
 We model a percolation system using an n-by-n grid of sites.
 Each site is either open or blocked.
-A full site is an open site that can be connected to an open site in the top row via a chain of neighboring (left, right, up, down) open sites.
+A full site is an open site that can be connected to an open site in the top row via a chain of neighboring (left, right, above, below) open sites.
 The system percolates if there is a full site in the bottom row.
 In other words, a system percolates if an open site in the top row of the grid is connected to an open site on the bottom row via a chain of other open sites.

 For the insulating/metallic materials example, the open sites correspond to metallic materials, so a system that percolates has a metallic path from top to bottom, with full sites acting as conductors.
 For the porous substance example, the open sites would correspond to empty space through which water might flow, such that a percolating system would let water fill open sites, flowing from the top row to bottom row of the grid.